MicrosoftLearning/mslearn-ai-vision/Instructions/Labs/04-image-classification.md

     The folder contains application configuration and code files for your app.
 It also contains a **/test-images** subfolder, which contains some image files you'll use to test your model.

-1. Install the Azure AI Custom Vision SDK package for prediction and any other required packages by running the appropriate commands for your language preference:
+1. Install the Azure AI Custom Vision SDK package for prediction and any other required packages by running the following commands:

-    **Python**

     ```
    python -m venv labenv